MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-file-types.md

 ### File types that are excluded from classification and protection by the Azure Information Protection scanner

-By default, the scanner also excludes the same file types as the Azure Information Protection unified labeling client with the following exceptions:
+By default, the scanner also excludes the same file types as the Azure Information Protection unified labeling client.

-- .msg, .rtf, and .rar, are also excluded
+For the scanner, the following file types are also excluded: .msg, .rtf, and .rar

-You can change the file types included or excluded for file inspection by the scanner:

-- Configure **File types to scan** in the scanner profile, by [using the Azure portal](../deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).
+To change the file types included or excluded for file inspection by the scanner, configure the **File types to scan** in the [content scan job](../deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).

 > [!NOTE]
-    > If you include .rtf files for scanning, carefully monitor the scanner.
+> If you include .rtf files for scanning, we recommend that you carefully monitor the scanner.
 Some .rtf files cannot be successfully inspected by the scanner and for these files, the inspection doesn't complete and the service must be restarted.

 By default, the scanner protects only Office file types, and PDF files when they are protected by using the ISO standard for PDF encryption.
 To change this behavior for the scanner, use the PowerShell advanced setting, **PFileSupportedExtensions**.
 For more information, see [Use PowerShell to change which file types are protected](../deploy-aip-scanner-configure-install.md#change-which-file-types-to-protect) from the scanner deployment instructions.